 Participants receive Math Manual that includes teacher re-producible masters as well as a starter kit of math manipulatives.

 "Thank you for a wonderful class!
 I wish this course were required for all teachers and a part of teacher preparation courses.
 I will be encouraging as many colleagues as I can to try and get into your class.
 I have learned an abundant amount of valuable strategies that will benefit me, my colleagues and my students for a very long time.
 I have already been using what I have learned in my second grade classroom and am seeing results.
 I can’t wait to do summer school with grades 1-3 so that I can reach more students who need these approaches.
 I feel encouraged that we can finally begin to close some gaps and not just watch the gap increase by doing the same things more slowly over and over but instead use systematic OG approaches that will in fact truly help our students close their gaps in learning and become more confident in their abilities. " - Erika Clark, teacher

 Participants have unlimited access to the 30 hour Math 1 Lecture series, materials and the community blog.

-Participants will meet online with Marilyn Zecher for two 90 minute sessions.
+Participants will meet online with instructors for two onlnie sessions.
 Dates TBD.
 We offer a range of dates to select for these meetings, dates will be determined the first week of class.

 There is no set time that you must be signed in except during the online sessions with the instructor.